Create a Survey in less than 60 seconds!

 13. Concentrate on accomplishing goals

-Even now, some companies only care about how many hours the employees clocked.
-We will discourage you from taking this route as this would mean that the employees would only care about clocking so many hours instead of ensuring that goals are accomplished on time, and work is done with precision.
+Even now, some companies only care about how many hours the employees clock.
+We will discourage you from taking this route.
+Why?
+Because this will create the impression that you only care about clocking so many hours.
+Further, your employees will solely focus on completing the hours instead of ensuring that goals are accomplished on time.

 Take a step back to see if your internal goals are being accomplished.
-If they are getting done constantly, then there is nothing to worry about; if not, then you need to find out what went wrong.
-Careful analysis of the process that you follow will help rather than concentrating on the time each employee spends in front of their laptops.
+If they are getting done constantly, then there is nothing to worry about.
+If not, then you need to find out what went wrong.
+Careful analysis of the process that you follow will help.
+Focus on what’s important!

 14. Establish a mission and vision statement

 You need to have a set of core values to drive the company in the right direction.
-Without a clear vision and mission statement, you cannot help everyone feel as if they are a part of something bigger than themselves.
-Only when they know that they have a clear objective, would they be driven to take risks, go beyond their call of duty, and take ownership of their work.
+Without a clear vision and mission statement, you cannot help everyone feel like they are a part of something bigger than themselves.
+Only when they know that they have a clear objective would they be driven to take risks and take ownership of their work.

 15. Hire people with the right values